R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/01-kanban-engine.md

 This is a **submission pipeline with quality gates** — the same pattern used in:

 - **Bug bounty triage:** Reports arrive → initial review → validation → response → resolution → close.
-Reports get stuck.
-Duplicates need routing.
-SLAs need enforcement.
 - **Support ticket systems:** Tickets move through stages with role-based routing, escalation rules, and time-based alerts.
 - **CI/CD pipelines:** Builds progress through stages with conditional gates, rollbacks on failure, and audit trails.